kyusuku/WeatherApp/README.md

 - 🌍 **Location-based Weather:** Fetches weather data based on the searched location.
 - 🏙️ **City Search Functionality:** Allows users to search for weather info by city name.
 - 🌡️ **Temperature Display:** Shows the temperature in **Celsius**.
 - 🌬️ **Additional Data:** Provides weather details like humidity, wind speed, and cloud cover.
+- 📅 **Forecast Feature:** A 5-day weather forecast for more detailed weather information.
 - 🖥️ **Responsive Design:** Optimized to work on desktop only.

 ---